cloud-gov/cg-site/content/overview/overview/how-to-purchase.md

 ## Vendor and contractor teams

-cloud.gov is also a building block for vendors and contractors that supply services to federal agencies.
+cloud.gov can be a building block for vendors and contractors that supply services to federal agencies.
 If you're part of a vendor or contractor, you can submit proposals to agencies for services to be built on top of cloud.gov.

-If you’re part of a vendor or contractor interested in using cloud.gov, ask your agency partners to evaluate this option.
+If you’re part of a vendor or contractor that already works with government agencies and you're interested in using cloud.gov, ask your agency partners to evaluate this option.